 Living organisms can be said to exchange chemical energy between energy-releasing and energy-requiring processes.
 We can begin to understand how they do this by thinking a little about equilibrium.

 Every day your body carries out many non-spontaneous reactions.
-As discussed earlier, if a non-spontaneous reaction is coupling reactions to a spontaneous reaction, as long as the sum of the free energies for the two reactions is negative, the coupling reaction will occur spontaneously.
+As discussed earlier, if a non-spontaneous response in coupling reactions to a spontaneous reaction, as long as the sum of the free energies for the two reactions is negative, the coupling reaction will occur spontaneously.

 What is a coupled reaction in biology?
 Living systems coupled reactions in several ways, but the most common method of coupling reactions is to carry out both reactions on the same enzyme.

-A change of state of a system which occurs independently of coupling to the surroundings cannot conserve the work potential associated with the change.
-For a chemical reaction in a test-tube, all the work potential (change in free-energy, or the –DG of the process) is squandered as heat.
+A change of state of a system that occurs independently of coupling to the surroundings cannot conserve the work potential associated with the change.
+For a chemical reaction in a test tube, all the work potential (change in free-energy, or the –DG of the process) is squandered as heat.

-In order to conserve energy, a change in state of the system must be coupled to a change in the surroundings which increases the work potential of a part of the surroundings (work is performed on the surroundings, or a separate system undergoes a change in state with +DG).
+In order to conserve energy, a change in the state of the system must be coupled to a change in the surroundings which increases the work potential of a part of the surroundings (work is performed on the surroundings, or a separate system undergoes a change in state with +DG).

 For example, the reaction of fermentation in an organism producing lactate as the sole product of glucose metabolism can be written as:

 The reaction of glycolysis in the cytoplasm can be written as: